 The wind-speed profile strongly depends on the roughness length associated to the landuse.
 A complication in the model is a single grid cell can hold multiple land-use types, each with a different roughness length.
 The meteorological input is available with only value per grid cell however, and needs to be downscaled to the different land-use types.
-Ideally the meteorological model and the chemistry transport model would use the same grid and land use maps.
+Ideally, the meteorological model and the chemistry transport model would use the same grid and land use maps.
 But since this is usually not the case we use a logarithmic average of the contributions of all land use fractions and their roughness length over the grid cell.
-For most processes the z_0 value per land use class is used but for grid-cell wide processes we use an averaging over the roughness length per land use class.
-The approach by Agterberg and Wieringa 1989 is taken, with $z_r=60~\mathrm{m}$ for stability 50 m taken the refenrence height, κ the Von Karman constant and Cd the drag coefficient:
+For most processes the $z_0$ value per land use class is used but for grid-cell wide processes we use an averaging over the roughness lengths per land use class.
+The approach by [57] is taken, with $z_r=60\,\mathrm{m}$ the reference height, $\kappa$ the Von Karman constant and Cd the drag coefficient: